Government Profiting on Defaults

 These powers, and lack of consumer protections combine to show clearly that the collection costs associated with defaulted student loan recovery should be far, far less, even, than the costs associated with the recovery of defaulted credit card debt., particularly given that for decades, the federal student aid office has been managed by executives who were brought in from private industry lending companies like Sallie Mae, in order to streamline processes, control costs, and otherwise make it run “like a business”.

 Given that the Department recovers 22% more than it pays out on default claims, the only way the federal government could not be making money on these loans is if the collection costs incurred amounted to approximately 20% (we assume a nominal “cost of funds” allowance here)..
 Given that defaulted credit cards will typically see a 6-10% recovery rate, the associated collection costs for these cards has got to be significantly less than this- probably no more than 3%.
 Given this, and the relative difficulty and expense associated with collecting on credit cards compared to student loans, it would be virtually impossible to credibly claim that collection costs on student loans could be anywhere near 20%.

 This, however, appears to be what the Department of Education would like to claim.
-For example, an article in the WSJ intimates that the government is “losing money”on defaulted loans.
-It claims that the department ultimately loses 15%, rather than gains 22%, due to collection costs.
-Using the previous example of the $100,000 defaulted loan, the only way this could be possible is if the Department of Education was spending about $37,000, or, about 37% of the value of the loan at the time of default, to collect on this loan.
-This is outrageous and nonsensical on its face.
+For example, a recent article in the WSJ intimates that the government is indeed “losing money”on defaulted loans.
+It appears to claim that the department ultimately loses 15%, rather than gains 22%, due to collection costs.
+So, according to this logic (and assuming the government’s cost of funds is nominal), This means that to collect $122,000 in defaulted student loan debt costs the Department of Education about $37,000, or, about 37% of the value of the loan at the time of default.

 Comparing defaulted FFELP loans to non-defaulted loans.